-There are approx. 120 companies owning commercial licences for salmon and trout in Norway, however some of these are controlled by other companies.
+There are approx. 120 companies owning commercial licenses for salmon and trout in Norway, however some of these are controlled by other companies.
 The total supply is produced by around 90 companies (directly or through subsidiaries).

-There are approximately 1,360 commercial licences for the on-growing of Atlantic salmon, trout and Coho in Chile.
-Around 90% of these are held by 13 companies with the 10 largest firms accounting for 83% of the total licences.
-Only between 300 and 350 licences are in operation.
+There are approximately 1,360 commercial licenses for the on-growing of Atlantic salmon, trout and Coho in Chile.
+Around 90% of these are held by 12 companies with the 10 largest firms accounting for 83% of the total licenses.
+Only between 300 and 350 licenses are in operation.